cif/shippy/README.md

 # Shippy

-Spring ("shipping") and Node/Typescript ("enrollment") backends and React/Typescript app as per ye ole `instructions.txt`
+Spring and Node/Typescript backends and a React/Typescript app as per ye ole `instructions.txt`

 ## Quick Start